 It’s critical to be able to prompt customers as these events happen.
 The emotionally charged state that they may be in at the particular moment makes customers more receptive to the offer, and the context of pre-engagement makes them more open to the offer than a random unsolicited email.

 To capitalise on this situation, the customer also needs to be able to get the offer right away.
 If they can claim it with one click, they will, but if they need to complete a form, visit a store, or call someone, they won’t bother.
-This the Action.
+This is the Action.

 Effective methods for implementing this are in-app or in-cart upgrades that can be done there and then.
 These upgrades can also easily be made relevant because you can base them on prior purchase history, their current purchase, and/or how long they’ve been a customer.